 A tip from previous attendees is to give your Freshers’ Event a structured format.
 You could, for example, include some brief presentations, hold a question and answer session and facilitate a mingling session.
 A suggested itinerary for a two-hour event is presented below and can be amended to suit your event.
-It is recommended that you print and display the itinerary at the event; feel free to use our template event itinerary for this purpose.
+It is recommended that you print and display the itinerary at the event, so attendees know what to expect; feel free to use our template itinerary for this purpose.

 18.30 Welcome from the organiser

 18.35 Presentation by a volunteer: what to expect in your first week